giuliano-macedo/obc/README.md

-# obc
+# OBC - Simple C Compiler
-obc - Oliveira-Bailo Compiler
+This project implements a compiler for a simplified version of C (only has 2 data types (int,void) does not support recursion, etc) using python and the Lark library

 ## Prerequisites

 * python 3.7 (3.5 won't work, some source files have literal string interpolation)